jcamp-code/release-it-dotnet/README.md

 #### `csprojFile?: string`

-Required: This is the csproj file to pack and publish, and store and set the version in.
+Required if `versionFile` not set: This is the csproj file to pack and publish, and store and set the version in.
+Can also be the solution file if you're publishing multiple packages.

+#### `versionFile?: string | false`

+Required if `csprojFile` not set.
+If you want to store and set the version in a different file, set it here.
+Supports `.csproj` and `Directory.Build.props` files

 #### `nugetFeedUrl?: string`